raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

-A naïve product of two or more sets, where at least one of the sets is denumerable, is not an enumeration of the product of the sets.
+A naïve product of two or more enumerations, where at least one of the sets is denumerable, is not an enumeration of the product of the sets.
 It doesn't work for the exact same reason that concatenating multiple infinite enumerations does not produce a valid infinite enumeration.

-We can use the same proof.
-If we zip the output with the natural numbers, we'll get `[0, '0/1']`, `[1, '0/2']`, `[2, '0/3']`, ...
+We can prove this with the same logic as above: If we zip the output with the natural numbers, we'll get `[0, '0/1']`, `[1, '0/2']`, `[2, '0/3']`, ...

-If this is a valid enumeration, every rational number appears in a finite number of iterations, so we should be able to find `[n, '1962/614']` in a finite number of outputs.
+If this was a valid enumeration, every rational number would appear in a finite number of iterations, so we should be able to find `[n, '1962/614']` in a finite number of outputs.
 Whatever `n` is, we will actually find `[n, '0/n+1']`, not `[n, '1962/614']`.
 Therefore the naïve product cannot enumerate denumerables.

 ---

 ### correctly enumerating the product of denumerables

-To enumerate the naïve product of two denumerables, we took the elements "row by row," to use the table visualization.
+To enumerate the naïve product of two denumerables, we took the elements of two enumerations "row by row," to use the table visualization.
 This did not work, and neither would taking the elements column by column.
-What does work, is to take the elements _diagonal by diagonal_.
+What does work, is to take the elements of the enumerations _diagonal by diagonal_.

 Here's our table again: